Jakob37/RASP/README.md

 ##### CD-HIT

-CD-HIT is used for clustering similar sequences into OTUs.
+CD-HIT is used for clustering similar sequences.
 It can be retrieved from:

 https://github.com/weizhongli/cdhit